home

 on images

-art of Moser contributes a clear and impelling look at the reality
+The art of Moser contributes a compelling look

-behind the pretense of contemporary life.
+beyond the pretense and glitter of contemporary life.
 These large paintings,

 oil on canvas, seep with spirituality,